topimiettinen/libaslrmalloc/DESIGN.md

 Flag `MAP_FIXED_NOREPLACE` is used to avoid mapping new memory over an existing memory mapping.
 If the kernel rejects the address, `mmap()` is retried with a new random address.
 In the 47 bit address space available on many 64 bit processors, this should happen very rarely.
+Depending on alignment restrictions (minimum default 16 bytes), also the low bits are randomized when possible.

 Using this library on 32 bit systems may be a bad idea.

 `sbrk()`/`brk()` is not used at all.
 This function returns predictable addresses and it should never be used.